 My sister is constantly asking me to call her all the time, and I don’t.
 I call her every Saturday at a certain time, and that she can count on.
-And I’m dependable to always call her then.
-And when I call her, I give her an hour, I mean, we talk for an hour.
-I like my sister; I’m fully with her for that hour, and even though every week she asks me, “Well, call during the week” and so on, I answer, “I’ll speak to you on Saturday.”
-And so she doesn’t have the feeling of being abandoned or rejected.
-And that’s really the way to deal with that, I found, that you give them a certain period that they can count on, you’re dependable, and during that period you’re not looking at your watch all the time, “When can I go, I’m busy.”
-But you’re a hundred percent with that person with your heart fully there.
-That helps very much.
-The key word is “this is our special time.”
-That usually gets them.
+Then, we’ll talk for an hour, and I’m fully with her for that hour.
+Even so, during the week she’ll still always ask me to call, and I simply tell her that I’ll speak with her on Saturday.
+That way she doesn’t feel abandoned or rejected.
+I find this the best way to deal with it.
+Give a person a certain period that they can count on and be dependable.
+During the period you’re with them, don’t look at your watch all the time, wondering when you can go because you’re so busy.
+Instead, be with them one hundred percent, with your heart fully there.
+This helps very much.
+The key words are “this is our special time” – that usually gets them.

-But where there are snide comments?
+But what if there are snide comments?

 Snide comments usually come when there is a feeling of low self-worth.
 By pointing out areas in which they’re better than us, it reinforces their self-worth.
 They only put us down because they feel attacked and that they’re worth nothing.
 You might want to point out the price you had to pay to win the award.
 Let’s say you had to put in an unbelievable amount of training to win a sport event, or an incredible amount of study, or spend a lot of time at work, and you wish you would have had the time to do what they do.
 It’s not that you should brag about it, “Oh, I put in all of this work, and you didn’t,” but make it more realistic, “Look, it wasn’t that great.
 I sacrificed a lot.
 It wasn’t that great to win.”
 You make it relative, bringing it down from this high level where everything is so wonderful.
 Also, if you admire something in them that you don’t have, it puts them on a more equal basis with you.